 The Panorama Trail, at its two ends joins the East Coyote Hills Trail at their two ends making it a 2.8 mile loop.
 This is described in more detail in the webpage–> East Coyote Hills Trail.
 Notice that the loop is not much bigger than each of the out and back trips described here.

 Click on a picture to see it full screen . . .

 Suggestions for Parks Department

 At the geo-location; 33 53 32.8692 -117 54 23.5711 is a rut in a trail caused by water during a rain.
 They are all over the place of course but this one is of reasonable size for boy-scout merit badge project.
-The goal is to engineer a way so it doesn’t return during the the next rain.
+The goal is to engineer a way so it doesn’t get worse or meander to the middle in the the next rain.
 This would be especially valuable to them if you let the Boy Scout define the extent and method of the repair and then budget the hours to do it in.
 He would then be managing the project as well as providing labor for it.
 Whether to do a lot or little being up to him, is as much a learning experience as the planning or doing of it.

 There’s a single trashcan on the Nora Kuttner.
 It’s half way along and it works out quite well for those that like to pick up trash and know it’s there.
+It works well.
+(It’s work better if you can put a sign at the ends of the trail to tell folks where the trash can is.)
 So you can put a trashcan in the middle of the Panorama too: In this case, at the end of Valwood: 33 53 31.7019 -117 54 45.8459 where it would be handy for Parks to get at the trashcan for emptying.